Antarctic Support Contract

-Leidos is the prime contractor for the National Science Foundation’s United States Antarctic Program (USAP).
+Leidos is the prime contractor for the National Science Foundation’s (NSF) United States Antarctic Program (USAP).

-NSF and the USAP have been an anchoring U.S. presence in Antarctica since 1956 through its active and influential scientific research program, supporting unique fundamental discovery research that can only be conducted in Antarctica, as well as studying the Antarctic and its interactions with the rest of the planet.
+NSF and the USAP have been an anchoring U.S. presence in Antarctica since 1956 through an active and influential scientific research program, supporting unique fundamental discovery research that can only be conducted in Antarctica and studying the Antarctic and its interactions with the rest of the planet.

 Jobs in the Antarctic

-The majority of positions for ASC are contracted for a set period of time.
+The majority of positions for the Antarctic Support Contract are contracted for a set period of time.
 Most people will work a contract during the busy austral summer season (October-February) at McMurdo or South Pole stations.
 There are also a select number of Antarctic winter positions available (February-October).
 Employees are expected to remain on station for the duration of their contract.

-Most Antarctic operations take place at three U.S. stations (McMurdo, Palmer, and South Pole), two research vessels (the Laurence M. Gould and the Nathaniel B. Palmer), as well as field camps.
+Most Antarctic operations take place at three U.S. stations (McMurdo, Palmer, and South Pole), two research vessels (the Laurence M. Gould and the Nathaniel B. Palmer), and field camps.